Ice Age National Scenic Trail

 The Ice Age Trail is also listed on the maps of the state parks and forests it travels through.

-The Ice Age Trail Alliance website provides a trail map and current conditions for the Ice Age Trail.
+The Ice Age Trail Alliance provides a trail map and current conditions for the Ice Age Trail.

 Ice Age Trail in state parks and forests